juxor/afaq/markdown/secH2.md

 Ollman puts it, _"[u]nlike anarcho-communists, none of us [Marxists] believe that communism will emerge full blown from a socialist revolution.
-Some kind of transition and period of indeterminate length for it to occur are required."_ [Bertell Ollman (ed.), **Market Socialism: The Debate among Socialists**, p.
+Some kind of transition and period of indeterminate length for it to occur are required."_ [**Market Socialism: The Debate among Socialists**, Bertell Ollman (ed.), p.
 177] This assertion, while it is common, fails to understand the anarchist vision of revolution.
-We consider it a **process** and not an
+We consider it a **process** and not an event:
-event: _"By revolution we do not mean just the insurrectionary act."_
-[Malatesta, **Errico Malatesta: His Life and Ideas**, p.
+_"By revolution we do not mean just the insurrectionary act."_ [Malatesta, **Errico Malatesta: His Life and Ideas**, p.
 156]

 Once this is understood, the idea that anarchists think a _"full blown"_ anarchist society will be created _"overnight"_ is a fallacy.
 As Murray